horenbergerb/FriendSimulator/README.md

 ### The training suddenly terminates without any information

 I'm pretty sure you ran out of RAM.
 Try everything from the previous question.
 Barring that, get more RAM.
+You can also train this using Google's Colab.
+I was able to train gpt2-large using a Pro account.

+### The output is not convincing

+Try tweaking the parameters in *generation_config.json*.
+Also note that I only got convincing results when using gpt2-large.

+### The code is poorly written

+Yeah

 [1]:https://github.com/Tyrrrz/DiscordChatExporter